RULES OF THE FEDA ONE ACT PLAY FESTIVAL

 - It is the responsibility of the school to obtain the rights of the plays that they enter.
 Please ensure you have contacted the necessary publishing house such as Samuel French etc to pay and receive permission to perform the play you choose.
 FEDA is not responsible for securing rights of plays and we will presume you have the rights to your chosen play if you enter.

 - Theatre etiquette is of utmost importance.
 We expect teachers to have advised their students to be respectful of all performances and respond appropriately.
 Parents and audience members must NOT leave or move around during a performance and will not be let in if they are late.
-We reserve the right to ask somebody to leave if their behaviour is irresponsible.
+We reserve the right to ask somebody to leave if their behaviour is irresponsible or disruptive.
+CELL PHONES AND DEVICES MUST BE SWITCHED OFF DURING PERFORMANCES.

 - It is your responsibility to send the details of your production to FEDA (you will be sent a programme template) so that any certificates you win will have the correct names, spelling and details for the programmes we compile.
-This information MUST be in by 10 March 2019.
+This information MUST be in by the end of APRIL 2023.

 - FEDA takes no responsibility for the content, language or theatrical content that schools choose to enter.
 We trust the Drama teachers who have the support of their Heads and schools and understand that theatre is often provocative, challenging and may sometimes offend sensitive viewers.

-- Judges will be announced once they have confirmed.
+- Judges for 2023 are NAT RAMABULANA AND JANET BAYLIS.
 FEDA prides itself on inviting the best theatre practitioners in the industry.
+ISMAIL MAHOMED AND T/B/A WILL JUDGE THE FINALS

 - Photographs of performances are posted every night on our fedafestival face book page.

 - Please remember how privileged we are to be given expert advice on lighting and sound and treat the venue and staff with utmost respect at all times.
-Ntobeki Mafxwalisa is in charge on the day – his number is 0764924071.
-Or email Enos Ramoroko at firstname.lastname@example.org
+Anna Ledwaba is in charge on the day – her number is 074 548 6640.
+Or email Enos Ramoroko at email@example.com

-- Please contact FEDA immediatly if anything occurs at the theatre that concerns you.
+- Please contact FEDA immediately if anything occurs at the theatre that concerns you.

 - Please use the Hoofd street back entrance when you arrive with your sets and buses.